From speed to scale: The next decade of power

 Source: BloombergNEF.

 Governments and corporations are increasingly prioritizing renewable sources that co-locate batteries next to solar and wind projects and share a grid connection.
 Efficient and cost-effective, these co-located systems create a major opportunity to turn intermittent wind and solar generation into a more reliable and consistent power source.
-They are also increasingly able to provide storage over longer time periods: The average duration for utility-scale storage today is around four hours and is expected to continue to lengthen in the years ahead as the need for longer-duration storage grows.
+They can provide storage over longer time periods: the average duration for utility-scale storage today is around four hours, it has grown recently and is expected to continue to grow in the years ahead as the need for longer-duration storage grows.

 Natural gas and carbon capture and storage

 As renewables scale and coal usage declines, natural gas will play a key role in keeping the grid balanced and easing the intermittency of renewables.
-This reliability is especially critical in emerging markets, where rapid growth requires stable power to support industrialization, urbanization and data center development.
+This reliability is especially critical in emerging markets, where rapid growth requires stable power to support industrialization, urbanization, and data center development.
+Gas remains essential for meeting near-term demand and balancing grids, but recent fuel-market volatility reinforces the risk of overreliance on any single imported or price-exposed fuel source.

 Energy for AI, and AI for energy